 - Ask your pharmacist to include what the drug is used for on the label.

 - If you don’t remember how to take your prescription, ask the pharmacist.
 Many pharmacies ask patients if they have questions before they leave with the prescribed medication.

-- In some cases, the doctor will telephone your prescription (i.e. refill) into the pharmacy.
+- In some cases, the doctor will telephone your prescription (eg, refill) into the pharmacy.
 It is a good idea to review the dose and frequency with the doctor or pharmacist.

 - If a new drug has been prescribed, ask the pharmacist to fill half the prescription.
-If a reaction or side effect develops, you will have saved yourself half the total cost.
+If a reaction or side effect develops, you potentially save yourself half the total cost.

 - Will you be traveling to a different climate?
 Some medications do not work properly if the patient is exposed to the sun or other element.

 - Some pills or tablets are large and may be difficult to swallow.
 Check with the pharmacist before crushing or splitting.
 Some drugs can only be taken swallowed whole.

 - Do you have children in your household?
 If so, don’t keep your medication in the nightstand or your purse.
 Always keep drugs in a secure locked area.

 - Keep an antidote such as Syrup of Ipecac on hand just in case.
 This is used to induce vomiting if a poison is swallowed.
 Familiarize yourself with the dosing directions and precautions prior to an unexpected emergency.
 Post the phone numbers for your poison control center and EMS.